-Averaging more than 7.5 hours a day, people around the world spend more time watching, streaming, listening and generally consuming media than ever before.
-That’s according to data recently published by Zenith, which also points out an interesting trend in media consumption.
+Averaging almost 8 hours a day, people around the world spend more time consuming media than ever before.
+That’s according to Zenith's latest Media Consumption Forecast, published earlier this year, which shows an interesting trend in media consumption.